 Origin and history

-Mouse- ear hawkweed, also known as hawkweed , is a small herbaceous plant known since the Middle Ages for its diuretic and cleansing properties.
-Its name comes from the Latin word pilus , meaning "hair," referring to the downy appearance of its leaves.
-According to a popular legend, hawks consumed its sap to improve their eyesight, hence its common name "hawkweed."
-Traditionally, it was used to cleanse the body, purify the kidneys, and promote water elimination.
+The mouse-ear hawkweed, also known as hawkweed, is a small herbaceous plant known since the Middle Ages for its diuretic and purifying properties.
+Its name comes from the Latin pilus, meaning "hair," in reference to the downy appearance of its leaves.
+According to popular legend, falcons (hawks) consumed its sap to improve their eyesight, hence its common name "hawkweed."
+Traditionally, it was used to drain the body, purify the kidneys, and promote water elimination.